nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-handle-simple-routing-with-preact-router.md

 This is the part that's been set by preact's router, and we take the response, convert it to JSON, and if it's successful, we set the `user` on the state, and we set `loading` to `false`.
 In the `render` method, we're just extracting `loading` and `user` directly from the state, and then we're either showing a loading indicator, or that user card.

-Now back in the App file, we can import the `Profile` component,
+Now back in the `App.js` file, we can import the `Profile` component,

 ####App.js
 ```javascript